rodhilton/resume/out/resume_public.md

     * Developed e-DriverData, a system for processing multi-state driver history records.  e-DriverData seamlessly interacted with 44 different states for driver history, each using different protocols and technologies.

-    * Refactored multi-dependency enterprise application to reduce system coupling.
+    * Refactored multi-dependency legacy enterprise application to reduce system coupling.
 Improved performance by 600% through multithreading, reduced errors/instability almost entirely, and halved development time for system changes.
 Identified and fixed numerous security vulnerabilities in system.

     * Architected centralized data access layer used by company's 10+ enterprise ColdFusion applications.
 Helped design a Java/ColdFusion bridge library to allow interaction with layer, improving system performance and stability and increasing level of code reuse between applications.